MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 ### Explain what this query does

-Again, highlight the whole query and invoke Copilot with my request:
+Again, highlight the whole query and invoke Copilot with this request:

 "Explain to me what this query does."